CDCgov/template/README.md

 **Template for clearance: This project serves as a template to aid projects in starting up and moving through clearance procedures.
 To start, create a new repository and implement the required [open practices](open_practices.md), train on and agree to adhere to the organization's [rules of behavior](rules_of_behavior.md), and [send a request through the create repo form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) using language from this template as a Guide.**

 **General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
-Github is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
+GitHub is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
+CDC use of GitHub does not imply an endorsement of any one particular service, product, or enterprise.

 ## Access Request, Repo Creation Request